mcdonc/devenv-awsenv/README.rst

   awsenv auth && eval "$(awsenv export)"

-Or exit the devenv shell and start it again/
+Or exit the devenv shell and start it again.

 Obtaining Your MFA Device name
 ------------------------------